-In this tutorial, we will learn how to install React.js on Windows.
+In this tutorial, we will learn how to install React JS in Windows.

-React.js is a library which helps us to build and create front end interfaces for Single page applications and it utilises the power of virtual DOM.
+React is a library that helps us to build and create front-end interfaces for Single page applications and it utilizes the power of virtual DOM. usereducer in react will make you understand better about React hooks.

-React.js was an inhouse project of Facebook, and it was made open to the public in the year 2013.
-The adoption of React.js has seen an upward curve since its avantages have been realized.
+React was an in-house project of Facebook, and it was made open to the public in the year 2013.
+The adoption of ReactJS has seen an upward curve since its advantages have been realized.
 Various startups and established organizations are now adopting the technology and upgrading their technology stack.

 To install React on Windows, your system will require the minimum configuration as below: